FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_3.md

     // Create a new identifier with a underscore in front of
     // the original identifier
     let shadows_ident = Ident::new(&format!("_{}", ident), Span::call_site());
-    // Generate some rust with the original and new
+    // Generate some code with the original and new
     // shadowed function
     let ret = quote! {
         #func